East Palestine Memorial Public Library

 Acceptable Use Policy for Computer Resources

 The East Palestine Memorial Public Library is committed to serving the informational and educational needs of its diverse population in the greater East Palestine area.
-The Library endeavors to develop resources, collections and services to meet these needs.
+The Library endeavors to develop reasources, collections, and services to meet these needs.
 It is within this context that the Library offers access to the Internet and other databases.
 Some of the databases are available through OPLIN and others are available through library subscriptions.

 The Library provides filtered access to the Internet in accordance with the federal CIPA (Children's Internet Protection Act) mandate.
-Adults, defined as being 17 years and older by federal law, may request that library staff disable the CIPA filter during their Internet session.
+Adults defined as being 17 years and older by federal law, may request that library staff disable the CIPA filter during their internet session.

-It is understood by users that the information available through the Internet is not warranted by the East Palestine Memorial Public Library to be accurate, authoritative, factual or complete.
+It is understood by users that the information available through the Internet is not warranted by the East Palestine Memorial Public Library to accurate, authoritative, factual, or complete.
 The availability of networked information via the East Palestine Memorial Public Library does not constitute any endorsement or ratification of that information.

 The East Palestine Memorial Public Library and the Ohio Public Library Information Network (OPLIN) are not responsible for the content of networked information available.
-All users of this service agree to indemnify and hold the East Palestine Memorial Public Library, its Board of Trustees, Officers, and Employees, and OPLIN harmless from any and all actions, causes of action, claims, losses, damages, fees, costs, expenses, obligations, or liabilities directly or indirectly relating to the use of OPLIN and the Internet, caused thereby or arising there from.
+All users of this service agree to indemnify and hold East Palestine Memorial Public Library, it Board of Trustees, Officers, and Employees, and OPLIN harmless from any and all actions, causes of action, claims, losses, damages, fees, costs, expenses, obligations, or liabilities directly or indirectly relating to the use of OPLIN and the Internet, caused thereby or arising there from.
 In no event shall the East Palestine Memorial Public Library, its Board of Trustees, Officers, and Employees or OPLIN have any liability for lost profits or for indirect, special, punitive, or consequential damages or any liability to any third party even if the East Palestine Memorial Public Library is advised of the possibility of such damages.

 Any attempt to use OPLIN, the Internet and/or this Library's networks, equipment and software for any activity that violates, or constitutes an attempt to violate, any local, state, federal or international law, order or regulation, or to engage in tortious conduct, is a violation of this Policy.
-It is not acceptable to transmit or receive material that is threatening, harassing, obscene, or pornographic or to interfere with or disrupt network users, services or equipment.
-Disruptions include but are not limited to: distribution of unsolicited advertising, propagation of computer worms and viruses, and using the network to make an unauthorized entry to any other machine accessible via the network.
+It is not acceptable to transmit or receive material that is threatening, harassing, obscene, or pornographic, or to interfere with or disrupt network users, services or equipment.
+Disruptions include but are not limited to: distribution of unsolicited advertising, propagation of computer worms or viruses, and using the network to make an unauthorized entry to any other machine accessible via the network.
 The Copyright Law of the United States (Title 17, United States Code) governs the reproduction, distribution, public performance, and public display of copyrighted material.
 Responsibility for possible copyright infringement lies solely with the user and the Library disclaims any responsibility or liability resulting there from.

 Failure to comply with this Policy or misuse of the Library's networks, or computers, including customers' personal laptops and other mobile devices connected to wireless, will result in loss of computer access privileges, potential loss of library privileges and possible prosecution.